richsoni/richsoni-songs/railroad-train.md

 title: Railroad Train
 ---

-well, I always sit at the top of the rail road train
+Well, I always sit at the top of the rail road train
-sittin down low just aint the same, lord
+Sittin' down low just aint the same, lord
-sittin down low just aint the same
+Sittin' down low just aint the same

-I sit a-facin backward with the window by my side
+I sit a-facing backward with the window by my side
-starin at the fat words on the billboard signs
+Starin' at the fat words on the billboard signs

-i dont think theres a better way, no lord
+I don't think theres a better way, no lord
-there aint no better way
+There aint no better way

-well, I always sit at the top of the rail road train
+Well, I always sit at the top of the rail road train
-sittin down low would drive me insane
+Sittin' down low would drive me insane

-I look into the citys as we stop at each
+I look into the cities as we stop at each
-see the towns where teachers teach and the priests preach
+See the towns where teachers teach and the priests preach

-i dont think theres a better way, no lord
+I don't think theres a better way, no lord
-there aint no better way
+There aint no better way

-well, I always sit at the top of the rail road train
+Well, I always sit at the top of the rail road train
-if all the seats are gone ill stand my friend
+If all the seats are gone ill stand my friend

-lookin in the woods as we go between towns
+Lookin' in the woods as we go between towns
-watchin rabbits, and the deer run all around
+Watchin' rabbits, and the deer run all around

-i dont think theres a better way, no lord
+I don't think theres a better way, no lord
-there aint no better way
+There aint no better way